 David Doerfert, Ph.D., Associate Dean, Professor of Agricultural Education and Communications

 Kim Cappillino, Senior Director of Marketing, Recruitment, and Admissions

 Vanessa Bara Morin, Unit Manager of Enrollment Services

 About the Graduate School

-The Graduate School of Texas Tech University recognizes its obligations to the standards mentioned above and to the citizens of Texas by requiring appropriate evidence of an applicant’s intellectual ability and reserves the right to decline to accept any applicant whose admission would not be in his or her best interest or that of the university.
+The Graduate School of Texas Tech University recognizes its obligations to maintain the highest academic standards and reserves the right to decline to accept any applicant whose admission would not be in the best interest of the applicant or the university.

 In addition to this list of graduate degrees, many departments offer specializations or concentrations in a variety of subject areas.